• Costuming through Homeschool

 February 14, 2022

-Knowing how much I like the 18th century, my friend took me to dinner at Gadsby’s Tavern in Old Town Alexandria.
+Knowing how much I like the 18th century, W______ took me to dinner at Gadsby’s Tavern in Old Town Alexandria.

-Excited about that opportunity, I wore my fancy 1957 changeable red/black silk taffeta dress, which some of the waitstaff complimented…which often happens when I wear 1950s dresses, causing W to chuckle and shake his head.
+Excited about that opportunity, I wore my fancy 1957 changeable red/black silk taffeta dress, which some of the waitstaff complimented…which often happens when I wear 1950s dresses, always causing W__________ to chuckle while shake his head.

 PROPOSAL